scav/pagery/example/post/post-pagery.md

 @post.lead.start
-Pagery is a Java based static web page generator created with the goal of not using any regex besides the standard Java API's.
+Pagery is a Java based static web page generator created with the goal of not using any regex besides the standard Java API's and some libraries.
 @post.lead.end

 *no longer part of the lead start*